MarkkBarrett/HandbookCA/HandbookVSCode/Content/Task-Estimation-In-Scrum.md

 - Use techniques to encourage team collaboration
 - Treat estimate as prediction
 - Balance effort and value for prioritization
+- Include only essential team members
+- Timebox sessions to maintain focus

 ## Dont’s
 - Convert story points into hours